Website-Icon DED9

 Image creation

 CentOS 8 uses the Anaconda installer, which now supports the LUKS2 disk encryption Format.
-LUKS2 offers better features; for instance, it extends the capabilities of the on-disk Format and provides flexible ways of storing metadata.
+LUKS2 offers enhanced features; for instance, it extends the capabilities of the on-disk Format and provides flexible ways to store metadata.

 Anaconda has been extended to handle all features related to application streams.
 These include modules, streams, and profiles.
 Kickstart scripts can enable module and stream combinations, install module profiles, and install modular packages.